danhaywood/isis-jrebel-plugin/README.md

 * `-Drebel.plugins` points to this plugin

+    Obviously, you should adjust the location of the JAR file, and the package prefix as necessary.

 * `-Disis-jrebel-plugin.packagePrefix` argument tells this plugin to ignore all packages except that specified; set it to the parent package for all your domain object classes.
 If your code is in more than one package, specify the argument as a comma-separated list of packages.

-Obviously, you should adjust the location of the JAR file, and the package prefix as necessary.
+* `-Disis-jrebel-plugin.loggingLevel` argument tells this plugin how much logging to emit; valid values are `DEBUG`, `INFO` and `WARN`.

 You might also want to increase the (infamous) `MaxPermSize`; add: